15 of the best kid-friendly beaches in Queensland

 What makes a beach perfect for kids?
 It needs to be patrolled and have gentle and safe conditions.
 Any extra facilities located nearby, like playgrounds, water-based equipment for hire and BBQs are a big bonus.

-With school holidays and Easter just a chocolate bunny throw away, now’s the time to start planning your trip to one of Queensland’s best kid-friendly beaches.
+With school holidays always mere weeks away, now’s the time to start planning your trip to one of Queensland’s best kid-friendly beaches.

 1. Burleigh – Gold Coast

 Burleigh holds a special place in the heart of locals and tourists alike, due to its relaxed vibe and sparkling beach.

 If your kids aspire to be the next Mick Fanning or Stephanie Gilmore, Burleigh is the perfect place to learn to surf and there are a couple of surf schools located on the beach.